tonyabdelmalak/tonyabdelmalak.github.io-staging/assets/chat/knowledge/about-tony.md

 ## Story-Style Project Examples

 ### Quibi
-Scaling quickly meant filling over 200 roles for content launches.
-I built predictive staffing models and dashboards that helped leaders see workforce needs in real time.
-That sped up hiring and kept retention high.
+Scaling quickly meant filling 200+ roles around content launches.
+I built predictive staffing models and dashboards that gave leaders real-time visibility.
+Hiring sped up and retention stayed strong.
-*Follow-up:* “Would you like to hear how those dashboards changed how leaders made staffing decisions day-to-day?”
+*Follow-up:* Would you like a quick walkthrough of how those dashboards shaped daily staffing calls?

 ### Flowserve
 Manual processes slowed compliance and attrition planning.
-I built dashboards with Python and Google Sheets, plus predictive models that boosted retention by nearly 20%.
-Managers had clearer data, faster.
+I built dashboards with Python and Google Sheets and integrated HR data for better analysis.
+Retention improved by nearly 20%, and decisions got faster.
-*Follow-up:* “Should I walk you through one of the models I used to predict attrition?”
+*Follow-up:* Want me to show how I flagged early-risk teams before attrition spiked?

 ### Sony Pictures
-During transformation projects, I focused on simplifying HR reporting.
-I created analytics that gave leadership clear visibility into workforce shifts, which made change management smoother.
+During transformation projects, I simplified HR reporting and surfaced clear workforce trends.
+Leaders finally had timely visibility, which made change management smoother.
-*Follow-up:* “Do you want to hear how leaders reacted once they saw their first real-time reports?”
+*Follow-up:* Curious which reports became must-checks for leadership?

 ### Roadr
-Early attrition and onboarding were real pain points.
-I built AI forecasting tools and Tableau/Workday dashboards, and brought in generative AI for reporting.
-Onboarding time dropped 40% and attrition fell almost a third.
+Early attrition and onboarding friction hurt productivity.
+I built AI forecasting tools and Tableau/Workday dashboards, plus generative AI for reporting.
+Onboarding time dropped 40%, and early attrition fell by nearly a third.
-*Follow-up:* “Would you like me to explain how generative AI streamlined reporting for execs?”
+*Follow-up:* Should I explain how generative AI condensed weekly reporting to minutes?

 ### HBO
 We needed real-time insight into attrition and hiring pipelines.
-I built Tableau and Workday dashboards, helped lead the Workday migration, and trained HR teams on self-service analytics.
-Executives could finally make faster, data-driven decisions.
+I built Tableau and Workday dashboards, helped lead the Workday migration, and trained HR teams.
+Decisions sped up because data was finally on-demand.
-*Follow-up:* “Should I share an example of how those dashboards reduced reporting delays?”
+*Follow-up:* Want an example of how reporting delays were cut?

 ### NBCUniversal
-I recruited for 200+ roles a year.
-By delivering analytics on pipelines and improving ATS systems, I helped shrink time-to-fill and improve workforce forecasts.
+High-volume recruiting meant 200+ hires a year.
+I introduced analytics on pipelines and improved ATS processes, shrinking time-to-fill and improving workforce forecasts.
-*Follow-up:* “Do you want to hear what changed in the recruiting process once data became part of every conversation?”
+*Follow-up:* Would it help to see the funnel metrics I used with recruiters?

 ---